trivago/boerewors/README.rst

 It is very important that at least one ``yield`` statement is used in the ``run_job`` generator function.
-Usually you can provide a new subtask to the executor and this generator function is continued as soon the subtask is finished.
+Usually you can provide a new subtask to the executor and this generator function is continued as soon as the subtask is finished.

 When you ``yield self.Ok()`` at any point, you signal the executor, that